Lynk Tools

 • 10:00: Part 1 finishes airing, Part 2 recording completes โœ…

-To automate the workflow, combine Split Recording with the Auto Asset Replacement tool:
+To automate the workflow, combine Split Recording with the Schedule Automation tool:

 1. Create a placeholder asset in your channel schedule at 08:00